Equality Statement and Objectives

 Through our Equality Policy (see below), The Whitchurch Church of England Federation seeks to ensure that no member of the Federation community, or any person through their contact with the Federation, receives less favourable treatment on any grounds which cannot be shown to be justified.
 This covers race, colour, nationality, ethnic or national origin, religion or belief, gender, marital status, responsibility for children or other dependents, disability, sexual orientation, gender reassignment, age, trade union or political activities, socioeconomic background, where the person lives, or, spent convictions.
 Equality and Diversity is more than just meeting legal obligations, or targets, it’s about making a difference to the lives of the people we serve, treating all people with dignity and respect, and recognising the value of each individual.
 This means an ongoing commitment to ensuring that our services meet the varied and individual needs of children and young people in our Federation.
 We will make sure that our employment practices are fair and promote equality.
 We will actively value the wide variety of lifestyles and cultures, locally and nationally.
 We will prepare children and young people for living in a diverse society with increasing global connections and controversial issues.
 We will ensure that the principles of this statement are reflected in all our policies, practices, procedures and services and are part of everything we do.

 Characteristics of the Federation

-The Whitchurch Church of England Federation consists of Whitchurch CE Infant & Nursery Academy, which is a three form entry infant school, including a 130 place FTE Nursery, incorporating 2-year-old provision and Whitchurch CE Junior Academy which is a three form entry junior school.
+The Whitchurch Church of England Federation consists of Whitchurch CE Infant & Nursery Academy, which is a three form entry infant school, including a 130 place FTE Nursery and Whitchurch CE Junior Academy which is a three form entry junior school.